-- In a large bowl, whisk together the almond meal, oat flour, tapioca starch, baking powder, and salt until thoroughly combined.
+- In a large bowl, whisk together the flour, baking powder, baking soda, salt, and cinnamon until thoroughly combined.
+Set aside.

-- In a medium bowl, whisk together the eggs, oil, honey, milk, vanilla, and cinnamon.
+- In a medium bowl, whisk together the sugar, eggs, oil, and banana.

-- Pour the batter into the prepared pans and bake for 35-40 minutes, or until slightly browned and firm to the touch, and a toothpick inserted in the center comes out clean.
+- Divide the batter evenly between the prepared pans and bake for 30-35 minutes, or until slightly browned and firm to the touch, and a toothpick inserted in the center comes out clean.

-- Let cool for 10-15 minutes in the pan on a rack, then remove from the pan and cool to room temperature directly on the rack.
+- Let the cakes cool for 10-15 minutes in the pan on a rack, then remove from the pan and cool to room temperature directly on the rack.

 - Combine all of the ingredients in a medium bowl and beat with an electric mixer until thoroughly combined and smooth.

 - Mix in cream cheese, vanilla extract, and if you wish lemon juice.